Eredost/Php-blog/README.md

         > composer install

+2. Then, you need to create your database so that you can export the 'data/blog.sql' file containing the tables, and a set of fake data.

-2. Then, you need to create a new configuration file 'database.conf' in the config folder, with 'database.dist.conf' for model
+3. And finally, you need to create a new configuration file 'database.conf' in the config folder, with 'database.dist.conf' for model containing the information relating to the connection to the database

         // config/database.conf
         ; Database config